Washington University Loan Information

 Federal Direct Graduate PLUS Loan

 If you borrow the maximum Direct Unsubsidized loan, you may apply for a Direct PLUS loan.
-This loan currently has an interest rate of 7% for the 2017-2018 aid year and has an origination fee of 4.276% that is subtracted from the loan at the time of disbursement for all loans disbursed prior to October 1, 2017 (thereafter the fee will be 4.264%).
-The loan rate is fixed for the life of each loan; however, the fixed rate is set on July 1st of each year.
+This loan is currently 7.543% for the 2022-2023 aid year for loans disbursed between July 1, 2022 and June 30, 2023 and have an origination fee of 4.228% that is subtracted from the loan at the time of disbursement for loans disbursed before October 1, 2022.
+The loan rate is fixed for the life of each loan; however, the fixed rate is set on July 1 of each year.

-Federal PLUS loans are based on overall good credit standing and therefore you must apply online at Studentloans.gov.
+Federal PLUS loans are based on overall good credit standing; therefore, you must apply online at StudentAid.gov.
 The credit check is valid for 180 days; therefore, please be aware of your academic start time.

 NON Federal Loan Options